|Cashew fruits with nuts attached|

 Most recently, I was curious about cashews—the fruit and nut.
 Since attending the cashew conference back in November, I tried meeting with the cashew group in my community to initiate a few activities.

-However, each time we planned to meet, I was the only one who showed.
-Eventually I was approached by the groups’ officers, but it was instead to see if I could find them funding for a $140 million project.
+Each time we planned to meet, I was the only one who showed.
+Eventually I was approached by the groups’ officers, not to reschedule but to see if I could find them funding for a $140 million project.

 My experience with kids is quite different.
-I taught one girl how to make cashew fruit juice and she brought her own fruit and invited several of her friends to learn as well.
+When I told a girl I could teach her to make cashew fruit juice, she came to the lesson with her own fruit and a few of her friends.

 During a different visit to my house, I learned something from the kids too—how to crack open the cashew shell.
 I had been gifted a pile of shelled nuts, but could not figure out how to get to the cashew inside.